PLANNING AND FINANCE

 The Planning and Finance Section consists of the following:

-1. Health Sector Strategic Plan 2020-2024
+Health Sector Strategic Plan 2020-2024

-The Budget Speech 2020-2021 makes mention of the formulation of a new Five-year Health Sector Strategic Plan (HSSP) 2020-2024 to ensure that the national health services can cope with new challenges such as the growing burden of Non-Communicable Diseases (NCDs), the complex health needs of the ageing population, the growth of personalised medicine and rising expectations of patients for more patient-centred and improved quality of care.
+The Budget Speech 2020-2021 made mention of the formulation of a new Five-year Health Sector Strategic Plan (HSSP) 2020-2024 to ensure that the national health services can cope with new challenges such as the growing burden of Non-Communicable Diseases (NCDs), the complex health needs of the ageing population, the growth of personalised medicine and rising expectations of patients for more patient-centred and improved quality of care.

-The HSSP 2020-24 incorporates the strategies framed in line with the priorities of the Government as outlined in Vision 2030, Government Programme 2020-2024, Budget Address 2019-2020, Budget Address 2020-2021 as well as Global and Regional Commitments on Health endorsed by Mauritius, therefore, seeking to fulfil Mauritius's commitment to the implementation of the Sustainable Development Goals' agenda, more specifically, Sustainable Development Goal 3: Ensure healthy lives and promote well-being for all at all ages.
+The HSSP 2020-24 incorporates the strategies framed in line with the priorities of the Government as outlined in Vision 2030, Government Programme 2020-2024, Budget Speech 2019-2020, Budget Speech 2020-2021 as well as Global and Regional Commitments on Health endorsed by Mauritius, therefore, seeking to fulfil Mauritius's commitment to the implementation of the Sustainable Development Goals' agenda, more specifically, Sustainable Development Goal 3: Ensure healthy lives and promote well-being for all at all ages.

 The Health Sector Strategic Plan 2020-2024 (HSSP 2020-2024) was launched by the Honourable Prime Minister on 12 August 2020 followed by different dissemination workshops.

-3. National AIDS Spending Assessment 2018
+National AIDS Spending Assessment

 The NASA is an internationally standardised framework developed by the Joint United Nations Programme on HIV/AIDS (UNAIDS) based on a system of classification and guidelines to track the resources spent on the HIV/AIDS response from all sources to beneficiary populations in a given year.
 The NASA Resource Tracking Tool (RTT) 2018 software developed by the UNAIDS was used for the development of the NASA Report 2018.

-4. Health Statistics Report 2019
+Health Statistics Report

-5. EU REHSIMUS Budgetary Support
+EU REHSIMUS Budgetary Support

-In the context of the response to the COVID-19 pandemic, the European Union is providing a budget support to the tune of EUR 7.8 million for the project “Reinforcing the Health Sector in Mauritius" – REHSIMUS which aims at reinforcing the national health systems including the response to challenges posed by the CoVID-19 pandemic and to any other pandemic and public health emergency that may emerge in the future to reinforce the resilience and the efficiency of the health systems.
+In the context of the response to the COVID-19 pandemic, the European Union is providing a budget support to the tune of EUR 7.8 million for the project “Reinforcing the Health Sector in Mauritius" – REHSIMUS which aims at reinforcing the national health systems including the response to challenges posed by the COVID-19 pandemic and to any other pandemic and public health emergency that may emerge in the future to reinforce the resilience and the efficiency of the health systems.

-6. Japan's Grant Aid – Economic and Social Development Programme
+Japan's Grant Aid – Economic and Social Development Programme

-The Government of Japan is providing medical equipment in the context of the CoVID-19 measures to the Ministry of Health and Wellness under the Japan's Grant Aid “the Economic and Social Development Programme".
+The Government of Japan is providing medical equipment in the context of the COVID-19 measures to the Ministry of Health and Wellness under the Japan's Grant Aid “the Economic and Social Development Programme".
 The Grant Aid is to the tune of JPY 300 million.